newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 ```

 So `text` contains our code, but `rodata` and `bss` are quite large.
 1216 bytes for `rodata` and 10Ko for `bss` ?
 Something smells fishy.
 As a reminder, `bss` is meant for uninitialized global variables.
-It often contains stuff like session encryption keys and pretty much any runtime data that requires a globally shared pointer
+It often contains stuff like session encryption keys and pretty much any runtime data that requires a globally shared pointer.

 What is in `rodata` ?